seghil/OpenCavity/opencavity/Docs/before_starting.rst

 The important parts pointed out in the figure above are:

      - Editor : a text editor for python (writing and executing python scripts)
-     - Python console: for interactively (in-line) writing and executing python commandes.
+     - Python console: for interactively (in-line) writing and executing python commands.
      - Object instructor: gives informations about variables in the workspace (like the workspace browser in Matlab)

 When we give commands in the tutorials you can directly copy-past them in the console, Or in the editor to save and execute the commands.
 For these reasons at the end of each tutorial we give the cleaned code to copy the code directly without having to remove the commands number every time.
-If you have Ipython installed on your machine you can use it in *spyder* by choosing ``ipython interperter`` in the ``interpreters`` menu.
+If you have Ipython installed on your machine you can use it in *spyder* by choosing ``ipython interpreter`` in the ``interpreters`` menu.
 We will use an Ipython interpreter in the following tutorials, but using the default python interpreter will also work.
-To check taht everything works fine, you can try to import the *opencavity* package and launch an off-line version of this tutorials by typing
+To check that everything works fine, you can try to import the *opencavity* package and launch an off-line version of this tutorials by typing
 .. ipython::

    In [1]: import opencavity; #importing the opencavity module